stjordanis/terra-docs-old/docs/dev-spec-pay.md

 ---
 id: dev-spec-pay
-title: Pay
+title: Bank
 ---

-The pay module is the base transactional layer of the Terra blockchain: it allows assets to be sent from one `Account` to another.
+The Bank module is the base transactional layer of the Terra blockchain: it allows assets to be sent from one `Account` to another.
 It reads the currently effective `tax-rate` and `tax-cap` parameters from the `treasury` module to enforce a stability layer fee.

 ## Overview